Few things capture the imaginations of church-going folks than sermons on the last days or end times.

-We do not want you to be uninformed, brothers and sisters, concerning those who are asleep [have died], so that you will not grieve like those who have no hope.
+We do not want you to be uninformed, brothers and sisters, concerning those who are asleep [have died], so that you will not grieve like the rest, who have no hope.
 For if we believe that Jesus died and rose again, in the same way, through Jesus, God will bring with him those who have fallen asleep.
-(1 Thessalonians 5:13-14)
+(1 Thessalonians 4:13-14)

-In the 1970s and 80s, church auditoriums were swollen with people convinced 2017 would fall during the Millennial reign of Christ.
+In the 1970s and 80s, church auditoriums were swollen with people convinced 2018 would fall during the millennial reign of Christ.
 Jesus would long have returned by now.
-Instead, we have Millennials and Gen Zers with little-to-no connection to—or interest in—long expired dates on “End Times” labels.
+Instead, we have Millennials and Gen Zers with little-to-no connection to—or interest in—long expired dates on “end times” labels.

 Eschatological preaching is needed.
 We do have a blessed hope.
 Christ promised to return.
 Part of our motivation for holiness is to be ready for his appearing.
 His re-appearance will usher in the cosmic renewal for which his followers have yearned for centuries, indeed all of creation is yearning.